otaviolsantana/solvate/manual/2nd_MDRUN.md

         mdrun simbox.gro -ini -prs 1.0 -tmp 298.15

    After energy minimization, temperature equilibration can be carried out in an NVT ensemble.
-For example, running 1.0 ns for equilibration on the NVT ensemble is executed with the command:
+For example, running 1.0 ns for equilibration on the NVT ensemble can be executed with the command:

         mdrun simbox.gro -nvt -tmp 298.15 -tot 1.0